Jurong Point food guide

 Jollibee is a halal-certified eatery.

-21. Tang Tang Malatang
+20. Tang Tang Malatang

 Image credit: @msbelletinejo

 For those craving something spicy and soupy, head down to Tang Tang Malatang.
 The eatery is famed for their mala tang, a dish that comprises a fiery, sour soup, topped with a medley of greens, carbs, and meats.
-Here, your meal starts off by choosing your soup base, each priced at $1.50.
+Here, your meal starts off by choosing your soup base.
 We recommend their spicy, Sichuanese Mala Broth, made with chicken and pork bones brewed with 24 different types of herbs, for over two hours.
 Then, choose from a selection of ingredients, priced according to weight.
 Finally, pick a spice level, and you’re good to go.
+For those who prefer dry mala xiang guo, there’s the option for that here too.

-Unit number: JP2, #02-40
+Unit number: JP2 #02-40

 Opening hours: Daily 11am to 9:30pm